udx/worker/README.md

 - Generates Kubernetes (K8s) YAML configuration files for setting up your application as a service in a Kubernetes cluster.
 - Handles authorization and programmatic secrets management.
 - Integrates with Google Cloud Platform's Workflow Identity for secure access management.
+- Provides a cloud-native toolset to help teams transition away from older CI/CD tools like Jenkins.

 ## Usage